Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 Full backup and restore

-For a small demo environment, a simple approach works well: back up both configuration and data.
+For a small demo environment, a simple approach can be enough: back up both configuration and data.

 This includes:

-Always stop the container before backing up the volume to ensure consistency.
+Always stop the container before backing up the volume to avoid copying database files while they are being changed.

 Full backup script